Updated: Jul 7, 2022

 All reviews will be carried out via video call unless you feel you have a concern which we would expect it all patient to contact the clinic prior to this appointment, or unless specified.

-Will be waiting few extra pieces of personal protective equipment, this will now all include apron gloves, eye protection, v
+Will be wearing a few extra pieces of personal protective equipment, this will now all include apron gloves, eye protection, visor and a mask.

 Due to the nature of the virus we are still unsure how this may impact on any specific treatments, and so we will be keeping up to date with any changes to ensure we can adapt our service accordingly.